Tuesday, July 25, 2017

 We meet the rest of the team: Owen Harper (Burn Gorman), Toshiko Sato (Naoko Mori), Suzie Costello (Indira Varma) and last, but not least Ianto Jones (Gareth David-Lloyd).
 None of them is really given much character at this point because our story focuses on Gwen and Jack.

 I like Eve Myles as Gwen.
 I think Myles is a great actor.
 She's particularly good here when terrified.
 The Barrowman is The Barrowman.
 I'll probably talk more about that as the series goes on.
 Gwen's coming aboard the good ship Torchwood, although how she'll explain that to her husband, Rhys (Kai Owen - who is brilliant btw) may become an issue.

-That and the spectacularly stupid idea of a top secret organisation that drives around in bloody obvious vehicles and is known to half of Cardiff's police force and orders pizzas to its top secret headquarters under the name of Torchwood.
+That and the spectacularly stupid idea of a top-secret organization that drives around in bloody obvious vehicles and is known to half of Cardiff's police force and orders pizzas to its top-secret headquarters under the name of Torchwood.
 I think Torchwood could be creepier.
-There's hints at it when Tosh talks about the porter who died in the hospital and whose body they dispose of.
-This is an organisation with frightening powers, which no one ever really talks about.
-Except Gwen.
+There are hints at it when Tosh talks about the porter who died in the hospital and whose body they dispose of.
+This is an organization with frightening powers, which no one ever really talks about.
+Except for Gwen.

 So, it's not a bad introduction.
 It's entertaining enough.
 But there's problems in the initial episode that might be fatal if not dealt with at some point.
 I mean who wants a heroic team of rapists?

 I am sure there are people out there that love K9 & Company but I'm afraid it is almost entirely terrible.
 From one of the worst title sequences ever and a theme tune so horrible and inappropriate that you wonder what the hell everyone was thinking who was making this.
 It's like JNT's brief to the director was 'let's start the programme in such a way as no one will ever want to watch it.'